Grade 3

 This Inquiry is designed to help students understand some of the components necessary for students to be healthy and have a healthy body.
 This will empower students to make healthy decisions in their daily life now and for their bodies as adults.

-Students develop understandings of the science of geography.
-To Identify and describe the characteristics of places in different locations including the states and territories of Australia.
-To identify the different natural environments (deserts, rainforests, grasslands, etc) of Australia as well as the similarities and differences between the climates of these different environments.
+This Inquiry is designed to develop students’ understandings of the science of Geography.
+They will identify and describe the characteristics of places in different locations including the states and territories of Australia.
+Students will discover the different natural environments (deserts, rainforests, grasslands, etc) of Australia as well as the similarities and differences between the climates of these environments.

 How do machines work?